PyRetri/PyRetri/README.md

 ### Supported Methods

-The toolbox supports several popluar methods and one can design and add their own modules.
+The toolbox supports several popluar methods and one can design and add your own modules.

 - **Pre-processing**
   - DirectReszie, PadResize, ShorterResize